GitHub for Data Analysis

 More Details About the Course Content

-The course will introduce you to the basic workflow of git including how to commit, push, and pull changes to underlying research material and how to create and clone repositories through GitHub.
+The course will introduce you to the basic workflow of git, including how to commit, push, and pull changes to underlying research material, as well as how to create and clone repositories through GitHub.
 You will also learn how to create separate branches of code for saner collaboration and how to merge branches using GitHub pull requests.

-You will learn both command line tools for working with git and several tools for using git through a GUI interface.
-We will use RStudio to demonstrate how to use git to manage a project, but the principles of using git apply broadly to any statistical software package that uses scripting.
+You will learn both command line tools for working with git as well as how to interact with git using GitHub Desktop and RStudio.
+While you will learn how to use git to manage a project directly in RStudio, the principles of using git developed in this course can be applied broadly to any statistical software package that uses scripting.

 The seminar will be very hands on and you will learn how to create and manage your own remote repositories through GitHub.
 You are welcome to bring projects to the course for which you would like to construct GitHub repositories.

 In order to participate in the hands-on exercises and to follow along in the class, you will need to have git installed on your computer.
 Git is free, open source, and available on Windows, Mac, and Linux platforms.
 Window users will also need to use the Git Bash application (installed automatically with git) for command line operations.
 You will also need to create a free account on GitHub.